-The net result is that when the user clicks the buttons on a meter, it adjusts the stream to match:
+The net result is that when the user slides a SeekBar, it adjusts the stream to match:

-Figure 59.
+Figure 66.
 The Volumizer application

 Your Own (Advanced) Services

 In The Busy Coder's Guide to Android Development, we covered how to create and consume services.
 Now, we can get into some more interesting facets of service implementations, notably remote services, so your service can serve activities outside of your application.